Research: Proven Results

-At The First Tee, we don’t just teach golf, we teach life skills — and we have the research and results to back it up.
-After three years in the program, youth at The First Tee chapters reported through independent research¹:
+At First Tee, we don’t just teach golf, we teach life skills — and we have the independent research to back it up.
+After three years in the program, youth at First Tee chapters reported¹:

-Better Students — This is a big one: we have found more than 80% of teens and alumni say The First Tee helped them become a better student.
+- 80% of teens and alumni say First Tee helped them become a better student.

-Prepared for life — Our program aims to get young people ready for life’s challenges, and teens and alumni report just that.
-The longer they stayed in the program, the more they reported an improvement of interpersonal skills, managing emotions, goal-setting, and resilience.
+Our program aims to get young people ready for life’s challenges.
+The longer teens and alumni stayed in the program, the more they reported improvement in their:

 ¹ An independent, four-year, longitudinal research study led by University of Minnesota’s Maureen R. Weiss, Ph.D.
 Flip through the online version or download it as a PDF.

-² “A Lasting Impact: The First Tee’s Role in Fostering Postive Youth Development,” 2015, Springfield College Center for Youth Development and Research
+² “A Lasting Impact: The First Tee’s Role in Fostering Positive Youth Development,” 2015, Springfield College Center for Youth Development and Research

 ³ 2014 survey, U.S. Dept. of Labor: http://www.bls.gov/news.release/volun.nr0.htm